How to buy the best laptop

-Manufacturers often make heady claims about how long their laptops' batteries last for.
+Manufacturers often make heady claims about how long their laptops' batteries last.
 Our tests ignore the manufacturer claims and involve multiple battery rundowns while simulating web browsing and watching videos.
-If you're buying a portable laptop that you intend to use when travelling or on your commute, then make sure the battery life is at least six hours.
+If you're buying a portable laptop that you intend to use when travelling or on your commute, make sure the battery life is at least six hours based on our reviews.
 We've tested some models that last for more than 10 hours before they need recharging.

-Battery stamina on desktop-replacement models won't be as crucial, as they'll almost always be near a power socket, but we still mark them down if they run out of juice in under four hours.
+Battery stamina on large, desktop-replacement models won't be as crucial, as they'll almost always be near a power socket, but we still mark them down if they run out of juice in under four hours.

 Our 2018 investigation into laptop battery claims versus reality found that HP’s claims differed most to our lab findings, with the company claiming 10 hours of battery life on average, while our tests found 6.3 hours was closer to the mark.